Taylor Swift gives ‘life-changing’ $100,000 bonuses to Eras Tour truck drivers – KION546

 A surprise meeting

-Scherkenbach said his drivers were flabbergasted when they were called into what they thought was a routine production meeting ahead of a concert.
+Scherkenbach said his drivers were flabbergasted when they were called into what they thought was a routine production meeting on Monday.
 It was anything but that.

 Each envelope stated the amount of the bonus.
 “The drivers didn’t want to be overly rude and look at it.
 But one looked and thought it said $1,000, another driver saw it as $10,000 and then the third said ‘Well this has to be a joke!’”
 Scherkenbach said.
 After the letter, the checks were given with the corresponding tax document.